laucheukhim/instano/README.md

     .reenabled(function() { });

 This tells instano.js to run a function when JavaScript is disabled or reenabled.
 This is an experimental feature using a possible loophole in `requestAnimationFrame` being processed regarless of whether JavaScript is disabled or not.
 Use with caution.

+There is a known issue with the callback functions increasing CPU usage.
+It will be moved out of the main script as an additional feature in future builds.